eemilhaa/walkability-analysis/README.md

 In this post I will analyze urban walkability with two network-based approaches.
 First, I will focus on the structure of a street network by simply calculating intersection densities.
 Then, with a bit more complex approach, I will run a city-wide routing analysis to find out how different points of interest can be accessed on foot within an urban area.

-All the analyses are done with OpenStreetMap (OSM) data, using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [pandana](https://udst.github.io/pandana/) and [geopandas](https://geopandas.org/) python packages.
+The data and tools used in the analysis are all open.
+The street network and urban features are from OpenStreetMap (OSM), and the different analyses are done using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [pandana](https://udst.github.io/pandana/) and [geopandas](https://geopandas.org/) python packages.
 Visualizations are a mix of matplotlib and seaborn.
 While in this post I mainly analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.

 <br/>

-### 1. Intersection counts
+### 1. Intersection density as an indicator of walkability

 **OSMnx and graphs**